AyrA/bfc/README.md

 - As the code size grows, free memory shrinks.
 - Pushing too much onto the stack will overwrite other objects (and eventually code) in memory.
+- A (malicious) BF program can run any machine instruction it wants by overwriting itself or jumping into memory.

 BF does not use a stack, so this problem is non existent for a BF application.
 The stack is still initialized by DOS to point to the very end of the memory page.